YouWeApS/arctic-vendor/documentation/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-401 | Unauthorized -- Your Bearer token is incorrect or missing.
+401 | Unauthorized -- Your Vendor token is incorrect or missing.
-403 | Forbidden -- Your Bearer token doesn't have the proper scopes for this action.
+403 | Forbidden -- Your Vendor token doesn't have the proper permissions for the action.